MaxLopezSalgado/superstore_e-commerce/readme.md

 ## Introduction

-In this project, we perform an end-to-end analysis of the "xxxxx" dataset.
+In this project, we perform an end-to-end analysis of the Superstore dataset.
 The project consists of three main phases: Exploratory Data Analysis (EDA), Data Wrangling, and Machine Learning.
 We aim to gain insights into the data, preprocess it for modeling, and train a machine learning model to make predictions.

 ## Phase 1: Exploratory Data Analysis (EDA)